-Once upon a time, shoppers relied solely on ads, professional reviewers, and word of mouth to evaluate a product.
-Today’s purchase behavior is much more complicated, with video playing an increasingly important role.
+Once upon a time, shoppers relied solely on ads, professional reviewers and word of mouth to evaluate a product.
+Today’s purchase behaviour is much more complicated, with video playing an increasingly important role.
 For example, in the past year, 40% of YouTube users turned to the platform to learn more about a product before they bought it.1

-But people are going on more than online test rides—they’re also using video to virtually tag along on trips to the store.
+But people are going on more than online test rides – they’re also using video to virtually tag along on trips to the shop.

 People want to hear the good and the bad